odewahn/jupyterhub-on-gcloud/readme.md

 # Conclusion

 Clearly, this is still a pretty technical process.
-However, by combining the ease of use of Helm with the cost-effectiveness and scalability of kubernetes on gcloud, running a state of the art JupyterHub deployment is within reach of most small organizations, or even an individual.
+However, by combining the ease of use of Helm with the cost-effectiveness and scalability of kubernetes on gcloud, running a state-of-the-art JupyterHub deployment is within reach of most small organizations, or even an individual.

 By removing the pain of installing and operating JupyterHub, this project opens the doors to the classroom of the future to everyone.